 Ever brush your teeth and swish out a pink swirl of toothpaste?
 Bleeding gums is a sign of pregnancy gingivitis, which is caused by hormonal changes that can make your gums more inflamed and swollen.
 As a result, you might bleed while brushing or flossing.
 If you’re concerned, you should make sure that you’re up-to-date on your dental checkups and voice any concerns to your dentist to make sure that it isn’t something more serious.

 Pregnancy can make you get goopy… down there.
-According to the American Pregnancy Association, vaginal discharge during pregnancy is called leukorrhea (which sounds STD-ish) and is actually normal.
+As What To Expect explained, vaginal discharge during pregnancy is called leukorrhea (which sounds STD-ish) and is actually normal.
 Try not to douche or use tampons, as both can lead to possible infection.
 And if it becomes green or yellow (or has a strong smell), talk to your doctor, since it might be a yeast infection.

 12. Varicose Veins